Llenar70/allye-doc/course/case_study_2_propensity_score.md

 With this evidence, you can confidently state:

 "After correcting for selection bias, our analysis shows the newsletter has no impact on user spending.
-Worse, it directly causes an 9~17% increase in the opt-out rate, meaning we are actively driving users away.
+Worse, it directly causes a 9–17% increase in the opt-out rate, meaning we are actively driving users away.
 The current strategy is not working.
 The decision is to **halt the current newsletter campaign and re-evaluate its content and frequency** to provide more value and reduce user churn."

 <br>